Offering to let someone from Ukraine stay with you

 Calls are free from mobiles and landlines.

-Check what will happen if you need to stop hosting your guests
+If you need to stop hosting your guests

 If your guests have enough money, they might be able to afford to move into rented housing after living with you.
-It’s not clear yet if the government will make it easier for them to get council housing.

 If you can’t keep hosting your guests and they can’t find anywhere else to live, they can apply for help as homeless.
 They will have the same right to apply as British citizens.